Cheap Buyers? How To Deal With Low Budget Customers In 6 Steps

 How To Deal With Low Budget Customers, Selling in Asia Podcast, Tom Abbott

 What do you do when your customer says they only have a budget of $2,000 (or so they say) – and your product sells for $2,500?
 You know they’ve just hit you with the dreaded price objection, so what do you do?
 Do you drop the price to $500 to match their budget and give them a discount?
 Most people would, right?
 Wrong.
 That’s the wrong answer for several reasons.
-In this episode of the Selling in Asia Podcast, Managing Director Tom Abbott discusses how to deal low budget customers in 6 steps.
+In this Selling in Asia Podcast episode, Managing Director Tom Abbott discusses how to deal with low-budget customers in 6 steps.
 Read on to discover the difference between cheap and frugal customers and the different price negotiation tactics they often like to attempt.

 Also read: